Jessie James Decker Flaunts Insane Body In Deep Plunging Crop Top

 Jessie James Decker is showing off her enviable physique in a sexy new Instagram snap.
-The “Wanted” singer wowed her 3.4 million followers on February 4 when she posted a photo of herself in a daring crop top which showed off her fit figure.
+The "Wanted" singer wowed her 3.4 million followers on February 4 when she posted a photo of herself in a daring crop top that showed off her fit figure.

 In the new photo, Jessie wore an off-the-shoulder snakeskin print top that had a plunging neckline and a peekaboo cutout at her torso.
-The longsleeved garb covered all of her cleavage, and only exposed the upper portion of her chest and her shoulders.
-Her toned tummy snuck out through the shirt’s cutout, and proved that the mother-of-three still takes her fitness seriously.
+The long-sleeved garb covered her entire cleavage and only exposed the upper portion of her chest and her shoulders.
+Her toned tummy snuck out through the shirt's cutout, proving that the mother of three still takes her fitness seriously.

-Paired with the top were some high-waisted black pants which she stuck her hands into the pockets of.
+She paired the top with high-waisted black pants and stuck her hands into the pockets.
 The fabric clung to her skin, revealing a little bit of a thigh gap.
 Jessie also sported two necklaces, one of which was a plain chain with a small pendant.
 The other featured the names of her three children written in cursive.
-The singer also wore large gold hoop earrings which were quite thin, and almost impossible to discern.
+The singer also wore large gold hoop earrings, which were quite thin and almost impossible to discern.

-In the caption of the post, Jessie noted that some new clothing was now live on her Kittenish website.
-She added three flame emoji to show her excitement for the launch.
-She also tagged the company, making it easy for her fans to get a look at all the new merchandise.

 In just a few hours, the post was liked over 18,000 times and had dozens of comments.
-Fans of the former reality star complimented her hot physique, while also noting their excitement for the new clothes.
+Fans of the former reality star complimented her hot physique while also noting their excitement for the new clothes.

 "Girl, you are hot AF!!!!
 Love you and your fam!!!!!
 Hope y'all come back to TV!!!" one fan wrote.